Simulating frequency splittings and loss in Fabry-P\'erot cavities: Results

 \subsection{Results Gaussian Mirror}

-In Fig. \ref{fig:resonances_gauss} a comparison between the theory and simulated Gaussian cavity is depicted.
-Compared to the spherical cavities, all resonances are found at lower frequencies (red arrow) and the $\ell^2$ shift has a positive instead of negative sign.
+In Fig. \ref{fig:resonances_gauss} a comparison between theory and simulated Gaussian cavity is depicted.
+Compared to the spherical cavities, all resonances are found at lower frequencies (red arrow) and the $\ell^2$ shifts have a positive instead of negative sign.
 Both changes are also predicted by theory.

-Reduced transverse confinement in Gaussian mirrors results in an overall shift, accounted for by the second and third terms in \eqref{eq:aspcorrection}, explaining the first observation.
-The latter observation is expected for $G>1$, which holds here.
+The first observation originates from the reduced transverse confinement in Gaussian mirrors, described by the two last terms in \eqref{eq:aspcorrection}.
+The second observation is expected for $G>1$, which holds here.

-For Gaussian mirrors, the agreement between theory and simulation is reasonable, but far from perfect for predicting exact frequencies.
-We observe three quantitative differences: (i) the $\ell=0$ mode is found at a slightly lower frequency, (ii) the simulated $\ell^2$ splitting is larger by $10\%$, and (iii) the simulated $\ell \cdot s$ splitting is smaller by $30\%$ than predicted.
-Discrepancy (i), being $5\times 10^{-3}$ in $\widetilde{f}$, although a bit larger than for the spherical case, again must be compared to the paraxial shift set by the Gouy phase $5\chi_0/\pi \approx 0.7$ or to the additional group shift caused by $\langle \widetilde{f}_{j,\text{asp}}\rangle _{\ell} \approx -0.1$.
+For Gaussian mirrors, agreement between theory and simulation is reasonable, but far from perfect for predicting exact frequencies.
+We observe three quantitative differences: (i) the $\ell=0$ mode is found at a slightly lower frequency, (ii) simulated $\ell^2$ splittings are larger by $10\%$, and (iii) simulated $\ell \cdot s$ splittings are smaller by $30\%$ than predicted.
+Discrepancy (i), being $5\times 10^{-3}$ in $\widetilde{f}$, again must be compared to the paraxial shift set by the Gouy phase $5\chi_0/\pi \approx 0.7$ or to the additional group shift caused by $\langle \widetilde{f}_{j,\text{asp}}\rangle _{\ell} \approx -0.1$.
 The offset is then in good agreement, accurate to a few percent.

-Difference (ii) might be caused by the theory only accounting for the Gaussian mirror profile in an expansion up to order $r^4$.
-Extended mode profiles might `feel' more of the wings of the mirror, and therefore higher-order Taylor terms would be required to achieve a higher accuracy.
-Discrepancy (iii) results in a different mode order for this particular simulation.
-When studying the results of all $N$ groups, we note that the expected proportionality relation $\ell \cdot s \propto \ell$ fails, especially for larger $N$, resulting in difference (iii) being more excessive for larger $N$.
-Theory predicts equal $l\cdot s$ coupling for both spherical and Gaussian cavities while the computed values are smaller for Gaussian cavities.
-We attribute this discrepancy to approximations in the theory.
+When studying results of all $N$ groups, we note the predicted $\ell\cdot s$ splittings fails and that the simulated splittings are smaller, especially for larger $N$, resulting in difference (iii) being more excessive for larger $N$.